Polaris

 # Also replace CLAUDE.md with a fresh defaults template

-polaris project --clean --fresh --stack django --stack nextjs--clean removes all Polaris-tracked files (using the manifest from a previous install).
-If there's no manifest, it removes the standard .claude/ subdirectories (skills/, agents/, workflows/, templates/, commands/).
+--clean removes all Polaris-tracked files (using the manifest from a previous install).
+If there's no manifest, it removes the standard .claude/ subdirectories (skills/, agents/, templates/, plus a legacy workflows/ if present) but leaves commands/ untouched (it can't tell your commands from Polaris leftovers).
 Your CLAUDE.md content outside the Polaris markers is preserved; if it has custom content, a .bak backup is created.
+Files in .claude/context/ are only removed while they're still pristine templates — once populated by /intel or /remember they count as project content and are kept.

 Skip to Step 3 (Execute) if you already have a plan, or Step 1 if you want to brainstorm first.